Owen-sz/shades-playground/katsu/modules/shades/sway/look-into.md

 - umcli thing that tells u all your keybinds (mostly found in sway config i think)
 - fix the issue with fedora sway inside gnome boxes being too small. its a hidpi issue. maybe solved with something alogn the lines of spice-display or qemu-ui-spice-app and qemu-ui-spice-core?
 - useful for waybar inspo https://github.com/Alexays/Waybar/wiki/Examples

-Things u need to config:
-- waybar
-- swaylock
-- swaybg
-- swayidle if you wanna make it customish
-- rofi and all the other scripts (ties in with waybar)
-- greeter (wallpaper will not be the same as swaybg, youll have to configure it manually)

 - Include nmtui
 - get rid of cinnamon config files
 - font awesome 7 gliph copy is useful for waybar and rofi ricing (maybe see if including font awesome 7 pro is okay even if its normally paid cuz um is funny like that)